RunMat

 GitHub

-x = fzero(fun, x0) searches near the scalar initial point x0 for a sign-changing bracket, then refines the zero. x = fzero(fun, [a b]) uses the supplied two-element bracket directly.
+x = fzero(fun, x0) searches near scalar initial point x0 for a sign-changing bracket, then refines the root with a Brent-style method. x = fzero(fun, [a b]) uses the supplied bracket directly, with tolerance, exit flag, and diagnostic behavior matching MATLAB semantics.

 How fzero works